thatshubham/no-ai/README.md

 * Web Browsers:
   * [Waterfox](https://www.waterfox.com/): Waterfox is a free and open-source web browser and fork of Firefox.
 It claims to be ethical and user-centric, emphasizing performance and privacy.
 Claims it will not include LLMs in their current form or for the foreseeable future. [[Link]](https://www.waterfox.com/blog/no-ai-here-response-to-mozilla/)
+  * [Vivaldi](https://vivaldi.com/): Vivaldi is a cross-platform web browser based on Chromium.
+Its design and feature-set primarily targets power users.
+Claims it will not use an LLM to add chatbots, summarization solutions or suggestion engines. [[2025]](https://vivaldi.com/blog/keep-exploring/) [[2024]](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/)

 ## No-AI project policies & manifestos